Flavored milk provides more nutrition and less sugar than juices and sports drinks

 Flavored milk can help increase milk consumption and boost overall participation in school meal programs.
 Concerns about calories, fat and sugar as components of individual foods rather than the overall diet have put nutrient-rich milk at risk of not being offered to children.
 Limiting access to flavored milk, because of its added sugar, may have the undesirable effect of further reducing intakes of essential nutrients provided by milk.

-Flavored and unflavored milk provides the same nine essential nutrients (calcium, potassium, phosphorous, protein, vitamins A, D and B12, riboflavin and niacin) and can help kids meet their calcium requirements.
+Flavored and unflavored milk provides the same thirteen essential nutrients (calcium, potassium, phosphorous, protein, vitamins A, D and B12, riboflavin, niacin, iodine, potassium, selenium and zinc) and can help kids meet their calcium requirements.
 Kids who consume milk meet their calcium requirements without consuming significantly more added sugar compared to those who do not consume milk.